0n0w1c/canisters/readme.md

 Canister recipe:
 1 steel plate (or 2 tin plate or 1 titanium plate)
-Additionally, if glass is available, the recipe will include 1 glass (-plate)
+Additionally, if glass is available, the recipe will include 1 glass (plate)

 *Supported and recommended mods:*
 [Tin](https://mods.factorio.com/mod/bztin)